With COVID Infection Numbers Surging, Health Experts Say N95 Face Masks Offer Best Protection

 NEW YORK (CBSNewYork) — With COVID-19 infection numbers jumping from the Omicron variant, it’s a good time to consider or maybe reconsider what mask you are wearing to protect yourself and those around you.

 Sparkly masks, superhero masks — there are many choices, but experts say it’s not about fashion.
-We need the best protection when it comes to the super contagious Omicron strain.READ MORE: Multiple New Jersey School Districts Going Remote After Winter Break
+We need the best protection when it comes to the super contagious Omicron strain.READ MORE: SUNY, CUNY Students Must Get COVID Booster Shot To Be On Campus, Gov. Hochul Says

 “This is not the time to be wearing a cloth mask.
 I know it’s cold outside, but you do not want to use your scarf as your mask.
 They’re really not doing anything, both from a physical barrier standpoint,” said Dr. Geeta Nayyar, an associate professor of medicine at the University of Miami.